Cherreads

 'Against a mage?'

 Alia hesitated at the term, which was still unfamiliar to her.
 The moment was enough for Ahrden.
 He closed his eyes and gently wrapped his power around the blade.
-When Alia felt that she no longer was the only one holding onto the dagger, she struggled against the invisible force but could not overpower it.
+When Alia felt that she was no longer the only one holding onto the dagger, she struggled against the invisible force but could not overpower it.

-'Stop,' the firm order came from the fierce rogue as she poked another dagger at Ahrden, this one to his lower back piercing his skin.
+'Stop,' the firm order came from the fierce rogue as she poked another dagger at Ahrden — this one to his lower back, piercing his skin.

 'One does not threaten a mage, rogue…' Ahrden said after he finally got rid of the blades pressed to him and could freely breathe again.